12 best typing software programs to learn to type fast

 - Compatible with all operating systems, Number of user accounts

-- Accessibility: Online, Desktop, Browser or App
+- Accessibility: Online Program, Desktop Software, Browser or Mobile App

-Other Popular Typing Software Programs (Kids + Adults)
+Other Popular Typing Programs (Kids + Adults)

 Typing.com

-Rapid Typing Tutor
+Rapid Typing

 TypingClub